 The Coliseum site on Crinnis in its heyday with swimming pool, beach activities and woodland walks on Shorthorn and Polgaver

-The current plans by Commercial Estates Group (CEG) for a development on the beaches at Carlyon Bay were given outline consent by Cornwall Council in July 2011.
+The current plans by Commercial Estates Group (CEG) for a development on the beaches at Carlyon Bay were passed by Cornwall Council's Strategic Planning Committee in February 2015.

-- This new permission replaces the older ones for the site which were first approved in 1990 and which the developes have, at various times, tried to revise.
+This new permission replaces the older ones for the site which were first approved in 1990 and which the developers have, at various times, tried to revise.

 - An application for the erection of 511 multi-storey holiday homes on Crinnis and Shorthorn beaches at Carlyon Bay.
 Permission granted on 22 October 1990.